 What happens to fat we lose:

-• However, the vast majority of the fat stores leave through our respiratory system.
+- However, the vast majority of the fat stores leave through our respiratory system.

 Fat actually converts to carbon dioxide, and we exhale it.

-✪ Why You Need Resistance Training
+✪ Why You Need Strength Training for Weight Loss

 The first thing to know is that you don’t have to be a bodybuilder to use resistance training of any kind.

 And depending on your own situation and goals, just a few minutes a couple of times a week may be sufficient.
+Everybody needs toned muscle to stay mobile and do the things we do during the day.

 Benefits of Resistance Training for Weight Loss

-• The higher the ratio of muscle to fat, the more, easier, and faster the calorie burn
+- The higher the ratio of muscle to fat, the more, easier, and faster the calorie burn

-• Resistance training builds muscle to make you stronger
+- Resistance training builds muscle to make you stronger

-• As you lose weight it’s important to tone your body to look your best
+- As you lose weight it’s important to tone your body to look your best

-• Improved muscle strength decreases the risk of injury while doing cardio exercises to burn more calories
+- Improved muscle strength decreases the risk of injury while doing cardio exercises to burn more calories

 Even though resistance exercises won’t burn quite as many calories per workout session, you’ll be happier with the end results when you include these workouts.